 The main risk factors for penile cancer are human papillomavirus (HPV) infection, phimosis or poor hygiene.

-It manifests with the appearance of a vegetating or flat, ulcerated lesion of several months' evolution.
-If any of these data appear, medical attention by a urologist is therefore recommended. urology specialist.
+It manifests with the appearance of a vegetating or flat, ulcerated lesion, of several months of evolution.
+If any of these data appear, medical attention by a urology specialist is therefore recommended.

 Deep biopsy of the primary tumor will provide the definitive diagnosis, degree of differentiation and infiltration and sometimes the same biopsy can be the curative treatment of penile cancer when complete excision with safe margins is achieved.

-If the size of the lesion is small, local treatment is usually sufficient (Mohs micrographic surgery, laser application, interstitial radiotherapy or excision with a safety margin) and in more advanced cases, an extension study (CT of the thorax, abdomen and pelvis and bone scintigraphy) and appropriate radical surgery depending on the risk of each case is necessary.
+If the size of the lesion is small, local treatment is usually sufficient (Mohs micrographic surgery, laser application, interstitial radiotherapy or excision with a safety margin) and in more advanced cases, extension studies (CT of the thorax, abdomen and pelvis and bone scintigraphy) and appropriate radical surgery according to the risk of each case are necessary.